-[Regulation 5N inserted in Gazette 15 Aug 2000 p.
+[Regulation 5N inserted by Gazette 15 Aug 2000 p.
 4715.]

 5O.
 Reduction, waiver, or refund of fees, CEO’s powers as to

 The Chief Executive Officer may reduce, waive, or refund, in whole or part, any fee referred to in these regulations relating to a works approval, licence, or registration.